Outreach and Community

 San Francisco-based nonprofit Illuminate and Grace Cathedral present Grace Light, a site-specific, large-scale immersive light installation created by George Zisiadis, with an original score composed by Gabriel Gold.

+Jacob’s Dream has been removed for repairs.
+There is no schedule for its reinstallation at this time.
 Created by our 2016 Artists’ in Residence, Benjamin Bergery and Jim Campbell, the work is made of rungs of LED lights that rise 55 feet from the base to the clerestory level of the cathedral.
 The LED rungs act as a fragmented screen for low-resolution moving images of enigmatic figures that ascend and descend the ladder.
 The installation speaks to the Bible story and the connections between the visible and invisible, and to our own personal journeys on the ladder of life.

 The art projected on the cathedral’s façade celebrates artists and activists from across the San Francisco Bay area – creators who share our values of inclusion, equity, and justice for all.
 Through this project, we share the movements and energy of social change, something art can do so beautifully.
 Projecting Grace is a monthly projection of digital artwork on the façade of Grace.